Blokz101/Obsidian-Vault/References/Excalidraw/Linear Approximation.md

 #Permanent [[Calculus]]

 - ## Definition
-	- A way to approximate the position of a graph.
+	- A way to approximate the position of a graph by using a known  value thats close to the desired value,
 	- ![[Drawing 2022-10-04 16.03.33.excalidraw]]
 - ## Practice
 	- [[Drawing 2022-10-13 15.51.36.excalidraw]]